mihirchronicles/mihirchronicles.github.io/content/bookshelf/outsiders.md

 ---
-title: The Outsiders | Eight Unconventional CEOs & Their Radically Rational Blueprint For Success by William N. Thorndlike, Jr.
+title: The Outsiders by William N. Thorndlike, Jr.
 date: "2023-01-25"
 path: "/bookshelf/outsiders"
 ---

 ## I. Brief Summary

 This book is a blueprint of what it takes to be an exceptional CEO who can perform extraordinarily over long periods of time.
 Jack Welch is one of the most celebrated CEOs who returned 20% over a period while S&P averaged 14% annual returns.
 However, Jack Welch didn't stand a chance against these 8 unconventional CEOs.
 They all outperformed Welch by significant margins.
 Each chapter may sound repetitive, but the redundancy of characteristics in each one of these CEOs highlights the underlying lessons.
 They all understood capital allocation is perhaps the only job the CEO is responsible for.

 ## II.
 Big Ideas

 - The book highlights and features these CEOs:
     - Capital Cities Broadcasting, Tom Murphy
     - Teledyne, Henry Singleton